Samir-Kesare/OpsTree-Ansible/roles/attendanceGfDashboard/README.md

 ### tests file (test.yml)

-This Ansible playbook named "test.yml" targets the localhost machine and utilizes the "Node_Exporter_role" role to install Node Exporter in Salary Server.
+This Ansible playbook named "test.yml" targets the localhost machine and utilizes the "Attendance Grafana Dashboard" role to add dashboard  in PGA Server.

 <details>
 <summary> Click here to see test.yml file</summary>